justincbagley/piranha/README.md

 PIrANHA, and especially the MAGNET package ([here](https://github.com/justincbagley/MAGNET) or [here](https://github.com/justincbagley/PIrANHA/tree/master/MAGNET-0.1.4)) within PIrANHA, relies on several software dependencies.
 These dependencies are described in some detail in README files for different scripts or packages; however, I provide a full list of them below, with asterisk marks preceding those already included in the MAGNET subdirectory of the current release.
 Of course, you can usually get away with not installing dependencies or software that are unrelated to the analysis you are conducting with PIrANHA, but it is recommended that you install all dependencies to take full advantage of PIrANHA's capabilities, or be prepared for any analysis!

 - PartitionFinder
-- BEAST v1.8.3 and v2.4.2 (or newer; available at: http://beast.bio.ed.ac.uk/downloads and http://beast2.org, respectively)
+- BEAST v1.8.3 and v2.4.2++ (or newer; available at: http://beast.bio.ed.ac.uk/downloads and http://beast2.org, respectively)
 	* Updated Java, appropriate Java virtual machine / jdk required
-	* beagle-lib recommended
+	* beagle-lib required
 	* default BEAST packages required
+	* SNAPP package addon required
 - MrBayes v3.2++ (available at: http://mrbayes.sourceforge.net/download.php)
 - ExaBayes (available at: http://sco.h-its.org/exelixis/web/software/exabayes/)
 - RAxML (available at: http://sco.h-its.org/exelixis/web/software/raxml/index.html)